aiman-al-masoud/deixiscript/docs/presentation/index.md

 # Naturalistic Programming: what is it, why is it relevant

-Let's start by defining what we mean by naturalistic programming, and why we think it is relevant today.

 Naturalistic programming is broadly understood as the attempt to write computer code in a some subset of natural language.

-A subset: because natural language (despite the apperences) is an intricate system, and up until recently, it had never seen wide usage in programming.
+Natural language (despite the apperences) is an intricate system, and up until recently, it had never seen wide usage in programming.

-Natural language is not only objectively difficult to interpret on a computer, it can also be vague and ambigious.

-This is why attempts to use it for programming have been widely disregarded, even by prominent critics such as Edsger Dijsktra [SHOW QUOTE].
+Natural language can be vague and ambiguous, this is why attempts to use it for programming have been widely disregarded, even by prominent critics such as Edsger Dijsktra [SHOW QUOTE].

 There are reasons to think that the status quo is about to change drastically.
-The introduction of Large Language Models (or LLMs)  ...through Prompt Engineering and AI-Assisted coding... is rapidly changing the way programmers write code.
+The introduction of Large Language Models (or LLMs), and of Prompt Engineering and AI-Assisted coding, is rapidly changing the way programmers write code.

-Matt Welsh, a computer scientist, thinks that this transformation very soon: according to him, in the arc of 10 to 30 years the whole field of computer science won't be remotely recognizable.
+Matt Welsh, a computer scientist, thinks that in the arc of 10 to 30 years the whole field of computer science won't be remotely recognizable.

-Traditional programming languages may become (virtually) extinct, being supplanted by natural language for most applications.
+Traditional programming languages may become (virtually) extinct.

-This will bring benefits: as more people will be able to do more things with computers, and we surely hope so, but there will be the negative aspects.
+This will bring benefits: as more people will be able to do more things with computers, but there will be the negative aspects.

-From a purely scientific viewpoint, it is hard to be content with developing larger and larger deep learning models that simply work as black boxes that process language.
+From a purely scientific viewpoint, it is hard to be content with developing larger and larger deep learning black boxes.

 Eminent linguists and thinkers such as Noam Chomsky have expressed doubts regarding the LLMs' capacity to model language acquisition in humans: they can learn artificial languages just as easily.